Legumes

 Kentucky Pride is an improved variety of crimson clover selected for more cold tolerance and more production (taller, deeper roots, more basal leaves and more tillering) than varieties like Dixie.
 Kentucky Pride crimson clover is a very fast establishing clover.

-from $3.05 per lb
+from $1.90 per lb

-• Balady Berseem Clover - OMRI Inoculated
+Red Clover (Medium) - OMRI Inoculated

-Balady Berseem Clover - OMRI Inoculated
+Berseem Clover (Balady) - OMRI Inoculated

 Berseem clover produces a non-bloating, high quality forage, that's more palatable than alfalfa.
 Berseem forage has been observed to maintain a CP content of 28-30% throughout harvesting regiments, which is slightly higher than crimson clover or alfalfa.
 Berseem clover has low water requirements and can provide strong biomass recovery after being mowed.
 A rapidly, consistent stand can be achieved because germination can occur in just 7 days and minimal hard seed counts.
 This clover produces flowers which are self-sterile so reseeding is not a concern.
 These flowers do provide a great pollen source, which is highly sought after by honeybees.
 Berseem can be controlled easily with glyphosate or when planted in colder regions will winterkill.
 With good shade tolerance, this species can be utilized for interseeding into crop systems or forage mixtures.

-from $2.45 per lb
+from $2.30 per lb

-Berseem Clover (Frosty) - OMRI Coated
+Berseem Clover (Frosty) - OMRI Inoculated

 Berseem clover is a Mediterranean type that is salt tolerant, nitrogen fixing, and does well on light textured, sandy soils.
 Compared to other varieties of berseem clover, Frosty is later maturing, more cold tolerant, more productive, and has greater nutritional value.
 Frosty berseem clover can be overseeded into thinning stands of alfalfa as it looks very similar (before it blooms white) and it has excellent regrowth after cutting.
 For more information on Frosty berseem clover visit https://frostyclover.com.

-from $3.55 per lb
+from $3.80 per lb

 from $3.70 per lb

-Solid Medium Red Clover - OMRI Inoculated
+Red Clover (Blaze) - OMRI Inoculated

 With similar forage yields, crude protein and better digestibility when compared to alfalfa, red clover can be an excellent forage alternative to add to your operation.
 You can harvest your first cutting 60-70 days after a spring seeding and on every 30-35 day intervals after initial harvest.
 With its vigorous spring growth, this clover has the capability of suppressing weeds.
 Red clover is less invasive than white clover because of its shorter life span and the lack of rhizome or stolon rooting structures.
 It's deep taproot can extend up to 3ft into the soil profile and finer rooting structure in the top 5" can really aid in breaking up compacted soils.
-Red clover flowers are known to attract many pollinator and benefical insect species.
+Red clover flowers are known to attract many pollinator and beneficial insect species.
 If P leaching is a concern, red clover has been observed to leach only 1/3-1/5 the amount of P as ryegrass or radishes.
+Learn more about Blaze Red Clover here.

 from $4.30 per lb